helmwave/docs/docs/yaml.md

 ### **name**

 Name of release (dependency) that has to be installed/upgraded before this release (dependant).
-If dependency is not in plan, it will be added to plan.
+If dependency is not in a plan, it will be added to a plan.

 Name support 2 kind of definitions: uniq name <release-name>@<namespace> or just <release-name>.
 If namespace is not specified, it will be taken from namespace filed of release.

 ### tag

 You can include all releases that match this tag to be added as dependencies.
-If tag is not in plan, it will be added to plan.
+If a tag is not in a plan, it will be added to a plan.

-The planfile (`.helmwave/planfile` by default) will have normalized list of releases instead of tags.
+The planfile (`.helmwave/planfile` by default) will have a normalized list of releases instead of tags.

 ### optional